Mono? Pneumonia? Something else?

 My roommate infected me with some kind of virus that he had (actually still has it) and I got over it in one day.
 He, on the other hand, went out with his friends, drank insanely, stayed out all night, and consequently got sicker and sicker.
 Now, he's left for a few days to recover at home.
 I was wondering, since he got so sick (he was ill for over eight days, was coughing, vomiting, etc.), is it possible that he may have contracted mono, or even pneumonia?
 And if it is, should I be concerned for myself?

 Although there is no way to diagnose your friend's illness online, his symptoms do not appear to match mono.
-Still, it sounds as though he may need a trip to Health Services or his family health care provider.
-If he is a Columbia student, he can make an appointment with Primary Care Medical Services by logging in through Open Communicator or calling x4-2284.
+Still, it sounds as though he may need a trip to see a health care provider for a proper diagnosis and treatment.

 Here's a little more about the infections you bring up: mononucleosis (or mono) is caused by the Epstein-Barr virus.
 In developed countries, where individuals are usually not exposed as children, the peak years for mono infection are fourteen to eighteen.
-The period during which mono is contagious is not completely clear.
 Most people with mono don't know where or from whom they got it.
 Although it used to be called the "kissing disease," mono is probably spread by close contact (not necessarily sexual) with an infected person, with symptoms appearing approximately three weeks after contact.

 Symptoms of mono include severe sore throat with a painful swelling of lymph nodes in the neck, lethargy, a fever, and, occasionally, a rash.
 An enlarged spleen (on the left side in your abdomen) may also develop and can be dangerous.
 Antibiotics do not cure mono, because it is a viral infection (antibiotics only work on bacterial infections).
 Generally, the treatment plan for mono is plenty of sleep and fluids.
 Infected people may be troubled by fatigue for weeks, or even for several months.
 However, mono does not necessarily deserve its reputation as a prolonged illness.
 Most people get better quickly, often within two weeks, and some people have such a mild case that they are hardly sick at all.